rozick/sample-worker-queue/readme.md

-## Simple-Worker-Queue System
+## Sample-Worker-Queue System

-Simple queue system based on mysql and using workers (for this demonstration one).
+Sample queue system based on mysql and using workers (for this demonstration one).
 The main files here are inside inside the app directory.

 Modules/QueueClass.php, Modules/Worker.php, and Http/Controllers/MessageController.php, and Console/Commands/CreateWorkers.php